Skip to Main Content

 Set Decorators

-Expert set decorators bringing Japanese interiors to life—from traditional tatami elegance to neon-lit contemporary Tokyo.
+Pro set decorators bring Japanese interiors to life—from traditional tatami elegance to neon-lit modern Tokyo.

-A set decorator selects and arranges the furnishings, artwork, drapery, and decorative details that bring a production designer's vision to life on screen.
-In Japan, this means working within a design philosophy that prizes wabi-sabi imperfection, ma spatial awareness, and the refined simplicity of traditional interiors—from the tatami rooms and shoji screens of Kyoto machiya to the ultra-modern capsule aesthetics of Tokyo and the lived-in warmth of Osaka's shitamachi neighborhoods.
+A set decorator picks and places the furnishings, artwork, drapery, and small details that bring a production designer's vision to the screen.
+In Japan, this means working within a design philosophy of its own.
+It prizes wabi-sabi imperfection, ma spatial awareness, and the calm simplicity of traditional interiors.
+That look runs from the tatami rooms and shoji screens of Kyoto machiya to the ultra-modern capsule style of Tokyo and the lived-in warmth of Osaka's shitamachi neighborhoods.

-We connect you with Japanese set decorators who know where to source locally—from Tokyo's Nishi-Ogikubo antique district and the Oedo Antique Market to Kyoto's traditional craftspeople and the prop houses serving Toho and Shochiku studios.
-Our network spans all major production cities, with professionals experienced in dressing everything from Edo-period samurai residences to contemporary Shibuya apartments.
+We connect you with Japanese set decorators who know where to source close to home.
+They draw on Tokyo's Nishi-Ogikubo antique district, the Oedo Antique Market, Kyoto's traditional craftspeople, and the prop houses serving Toho and Shochiku studios.
+Our network spans every major production city.
+Its pros can dress anything from Edo-period samurai homes to modern Shibuya apartments.

 ACT 01